genomic-medicine-sweden/meta-val/docs/usage.md

 ### Extract Viral TaxIDs

-This step involves extracting all taxonomic IDs of viral species predicted by classifiers by enabling `--perform_extract_reads`, while not specifying a taxonomic ID list with `--taxid`.
+This step involves extracting all taxonomic IDs of viral species predicted by classifiers by enabling `--perform_extract_reads`and the `--taxid` should be empty.

 ### Extract Reads